Bowering History, Family Crest & Coats of Arms

 Another source notes another early record of the family in Cheshire, Henry Bourying as holding lands there in 1302.
 The same source notes Walter Bowryng in the Subsidy Rolls of Somerset in 1327.
 This could indeed be the same as the aforementioned.

-Important Dates for the Bowering family
+Early History of the Bowering family

 This web page shows only a small excerpt of our Bowering research.
 Another 165 words (12 lines of text) covering the years 1200, 1327, 1516, 1778 and 1846 are included under the topic Early Bowering History in all our PDF Extended History products and printed products wherever possible.